rdkcentral/rdkservices/WifiManager/doc/WifiPlugin.md

 <a name="method.isPaired"></a>
 ## *isPaired <sup>method</sup>*

-Determines whether the device is paired to a specified SSID or not.
+Determines if the device is paired to an SSID.
+A `0` value indicates that this device has been previously paired (calling `saveSSID` marks this device as paired).
+A nonzero value indicates that the device is not paired.

 ### Parameters